rocksolidwebdesign/rails-hamljs/README.md

 No need to download haml.js, this gem includes the haml.js file for you.

 * Requires ExecJS
+* Requires CoffeeScript

-## Why another Haml-JS gem?
+## Why another Haml in JavaScript gem?

 Uglyog's library lets you use coffeescript, which allows the embedded JavaScript in your Haml templates to be much more beautiful and Ruby-like.
+While I'm not the biggest fan of coffeescript for actual javascript coding, it's the perfect solution for haml templates.

 The other gems use creationix's library.

-This gem actually hooks in to the asset pipeline to give you precompiled haml templates which are actually blazing fast for the user.
+The gem hooks in to the asset pipeline to give you precompiled haml templates which are actually blazing fast for the user and should be perfectly compatible with production environments.

 ## Installation